Transitional representative council (South Africa): Administrative powers

 Transitional representative councils were the default type of local government for small and rural communities.
-Of all the transitional councils it had the least responsibilities.
+Of all the transitional councils it had the fewest responsibilities.
 In contrast to the transitional metropolitan councils and the transitional local councils, the transitional representative councils were not directly responsible for service delivery.
 Within the area of transitional representative councils service delivery was a duty of the district councils (the former regional services councils).

 Main powers and duties

 The main powers and duties of the transitional representative councils were: